 Ramsey Russel: Who was analyzing it for you?

 Mitch Weegman: So we were doing the just simple counts and the weights of the amount of food that we were collecting, we wanted to really look at the contaminants in these invertebrates.
-And so we had been calling a number of chemical companies that do these sorts of mass spectrometry analyses to tell you about selenium and chromium and mercury.
+And so we had been calling a number of chemical companies that do these sorts of mass spectrometry analysis to tell you about selenium and chromium and mercury.
 And eventually we were in touch with some folks at PerkinElmer, which is a large scale chemical analytical company in Chicago.
 And so we drove down to Chicago with all of our samples over a couple of years, we prepared them there in a more formal lab than our home, and we then analyzed them.
 This machine reads –

 Ramsey Russel: What they think about two 14 year old kids without a driver’s license coming in with all these samples?